 3. What changes they can expect when analyzing these new images

-4. Details on the new image format needed to support T2 chip and APFS Fusion devices
+4. Details on the AFF4 open standard image format needed to support T2 chip and APFS Fusion devices